 Credit: Feelworld

-Atomos and Blackmagic might be the big names in external camera screens, but they are not the cheapest.
+Atomos and Blackmagic are the big names in external camera screens, but are not the cheapest.
 For a more affordable monitor without external recording, there are several less expensive brands, and Feelworld is one of the most widely available.

 This 5.7-inch display costs a good deal less than an Atomos or Blackmagic equivalents, and its 200g weight means it can sit quite nicely on a DSLR or mirrorless camera hotshoe without overbalancing your setup.
 It can display 4K 30p footage or Full HD at 60p, which will be enough more many filmmakers, though its screen is not the brightest, which could affect its usability outdoors.